AhmedElhendy335/Final-Project/README.md

 # Final-Project
-# There is two project one with python and one with JS.
-These two projects are separted in differn respository
+# There are two projects one with Python and one with JS.
+These two projects are separated into different repositories and different branches.
 # Cheak all files
 # Follow the rules to run the code